M4tth4ck333/jan-browser-extension/mcp-server/README.md

 npm run dev:all      # runs Vite (extension) + MCP server watcher
 ```

 Then load the extension from `dist/` in Chrome (Developer mode → Load unpacked).
-The background service worker will connect out to the local bridge at `ws://127.0.0.1:17389` automatically when the MCP server is running.
+Open the extension popup and press **Connect** to link it to the MCP server running at `ws://127.0.0.1:17389` (or any port you configured).

 To verify the connection: open `chrome://extensions`, click "Service worker" → Inspect on this extension.
 You should see `[MCP Bridge] connected` shortly after starting `dev:all`.